idalz/mobile-price-classification/README.md

 ### Executing the Training Pipeline

-To prepare the application for use, you'll need to execute the training pipeline.
+If you want to train a new model, you'll need to execute the training pipeline.
 You can accomplish this by running the `main.py`:

 ```bash
 python main.py